CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

   prints the CICE version to the terminal and exits.

 ``--setvers VERSION``
-  updates the CICE version in your sandbox.
-The version should be some like n.m.p.string.
+  internally updates the CICE version in your sandbox.
+Those changes can then be commited (or not) to the repository. --version will show the updated value.
+The argument VERSION is typically a string like "5.1.2" but could be any alphanumeric string.

 ``--case``, ``-c`` CASE
   specifies the case name.
 This can be either a relative path of an absolute path.
 This cannot be used with --test or --suite.
 Either ``--case``, ``--test``, or ``--suite`` is required.